 Zona 4 – Guatemala City

 Guatemala City doesn’t have a good reputation when it comes to safety and is often skipped by travelers.
-Understandable given the negative stories, but a shame!
+Understandable given the negative stories, but a shame.
 In Guatemala City people also live a daily life and there are interesting things to do.
-If it fits in your travel itinerary, I would definitely recommend staying here for a day and night.
-Even if it would be only to visit the archaeological museum, Munae, in zona 13 and the hip neighborhood zona 4.
+If it fits in your travel itinerary, I would definitely recommend staying here for at least a day.
+Even if it would be only to visit the archaeological museum – Munae and the nice neighborhood zona 4.

 Quatro Grados Norte (zona 4) consists of a few streets with many cool restaurants and bars.
-In Casa del Aguila you will find nice boutique stores and the famous restaurant Flor de Lis, offering an amazing gastronomic experience.
+In Casa del Aguila you will find nice boutique stores and the famous restaurant Flor de Lis, offering an amazing gastronomic experience (you will find more innformation below in this article)

 Quetzaltenango

 Quetzaltenango, aka Xela, is a city that is often skipped during a tour through Guatemala.
-A shame, because even though this city in Guatemala doesn’t have many spectacular things to do, it is a city to experience the real Guatemala!
+A shame, because even though this city in Guatemala doesn’t have many spectacular things to do, it is a city to experience the real Guatemala.
 It is Guatemala’s second city and has a nice mix of students and business people.
-It is an ideal startingpoint to explore surrounding indigenous villages such as Zunil, Salcaja, San Andres de Xecul.
-Or relax in the hot springs of Fuentes Georginas.
-But you can also go on spectacular volcano hikes, to the active Santa Maria volcano (elevation of 3,772 meters), Santiaguito (elevation of 2,790 meters) or a multi day trip to the Tajamulco at 4,222 meters, the highest point in all of Central America.
+It is an ideal starting point to explore surrounding indigenous villages such as Zunil, Salcaja, San Andres de Xecul or just relax in the hot springs of Fuentes Georginas.
+But you can also go on spectacular volcano hikes, to the active Santa Maria volcano (elevation of 3,772 meters), Santiaguito (elevation of 2,790 meters) or take a multi day trip to the Tajamulco at 4,222 meters, the highest point in all of Central America.

 Things to do in and around the Pacific & Caribbean coast of Guatemala